inauhaus/Visual-neuroscience-rig-documentation/README.md

 configureMstate.m:

 Here, you will set folder locations, ip addresses, some flags, and a few other high level defaults.
 For example, 'Mstate.analyzerRoot' is the folder you created for the .analyzer files above.  ip addresses are for the visual stimulus computer (see visual-stimulus-generator repo), along with the 2p computer if you happen to be doing that (Ringach's Scanbox in our case).

-You can also include display defaults, monitor type and distance.
+  You also want to set display defaults in configureMstate.m.
+These are monitor type and distance.
 For monitor type, include a string identifier for one of the monitors in your lab; e.g. "LCD1".
+See updateMonitor.m at visual-stimulus-generator (described below), where these string identifiers (and corresponding settings) are saved.
+For a quick start, set the monitor type to "LIN", which stands for linear and does not use a calibration file.
 It will assume certain screen dimensions and gamma correction for each type.
-See updateMonitor.m at visual-stimulus-generator (described below), where these string identifiers and settings are created.
-For quick start the monitor type to "LIN", which stands for linear and does not use a calibration file.
 Monitor type and distance can adjusted in the GUI as well.

 # [visual-stimulus-generator](https://github.com/inauhaus/visual-stimulus-generator)